rnsharma478/ChemEXIN/README.md

 (A)	Converts the sequence into tetranucleotide parameter profiles followed by the normalization.

-`> Two “Checks” appear one when the conversion ends and the other when normalization ends.`
+`> Two “Checks” appear, one when the conversion ends and the other when normalization ends.`

-(B)	“SUCCESSFULLY COMPLETED :)” is prompted in case of no errors.
+(B)	“SUCCESSFULLY COMPLETED :)” is prompted in case there are no errors.
 ![image](https://github.com/rnsharma478/ChemEXIN/assets/112755171/34ee0c4d-2a59-4d33-8687-2355fb52a8e4)

 *STEP5/8.*